jswest/ogipier/README.md

 **Functions and variables (which are just functions here)**

 - `:` consumes the last element on the stack, if it's a string, and makes it a keyword which can be used later.
-Everything after it is the function or variable definition.
+Everything after it is the function or variable definition. _N.B.: names must be all uppercase and may only include letters and underscores._
 - `.` ends a function definition.